Vinyl floors must sit on an even (flat) and rigid surface for the locking mechanism to work properly. So, does the vinyl floor need an underlayment?

 - Check the condition of the subfloor and repair any damages or dents.

-- Sweep and clean the subfloor to remove dust.
+- Sweep and clean it to remove dust.

 - Measure the subfloor and use a pair of scissors to cut and adjust the underlay to size.

 - Unwrap and put the underlayment directly on the subfloor.